Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.5.3 =
+* Lowering the priority when call the hooks "woocommerce_after_checkout_validation" and "init" to handle the errors added from some additional plugins who modify the Checkout page.

 = 3.5.2 =
 * Replace "window.load" with "window.addEventListener('load'..." in nuvei_public.js.
 This will prevent some problems with other WP/WC plugins.